gdnsd/gdnsd/README.md

 ## COPYRIGHT AND LICENSING

-Some files within this distribution are externally sourced open source software, and are covered by their own seperate copyright and license terms.
-Notably:

- *) All files in the subdirectory gdnsd/libev come from Marc Alexander Lehmann's libev distribution, and are covered by his separate LICENSE file, which is also included in that directory.
-His license is GPL-compatible (specifically, it is an either/or of GPL and other terms).

- *) Several autoconf-related files (macros and helper scripts and so-on) contain their own embedded copyright and GPL-compatible licensing terms.

-All actual gdnsd source code is licensed under the terms of the GPLv3, and includes an appropriate copyright/licensing block near the top of each source file.

 gdnsd is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or